matteoferfoglia/you-weather/README.md

 The provider for weather information is *OpenWeather*.

+You must require an API key to use OpenWeather's services and put it into the file *app/src/main/res/raw/openweathermap_apikey.txt* (in the raw resources).

 ### Maps

 *OpenStreetMap* is used as geographic database, for showing locations on a map.